twrecked/hass-aarlo/README.md

 * [sseclient](https://github.com/btubbs/sseclient) for reading from the event stream
 * [Button Card](https://github.com/kuuji/button-card/blob/master/button-card.js)
-  for a working lovelace card I could understand
+  for a working Lovelace card I could understand
 * [JetBrains](https://www.jetbrains.com/?from=hass-aarlo) for the excellent
   **PyCharm IDE** and providing me with an open source license to speed up the project development.